Ferritic nitrocarburizing: Post-oxidation black oxide

 An additional step can be added to the nitrocarburizing process called post-oxidation.
 When properly performed, post-oxidation creates a layer of black oxide (Fe3O4), that greatly increases the corrosion resistance of the treated substrate while leaving an aesthetically attractive black color.
 Since the introduction of the Glock pistol in 1982, this type of nitrocarburizing with post-oxidation finish has become popular as a factory finish for military-style handguns.

 This combination of nitrocarburizing and oxidizing is sometimes called "nitrox", but this word also has another meaning.

 Uses

-These processes are most commonly used on low-carbon, low-alloy steels, however, they are also used on medium and high-carbon steels.
-Common applications include spindles, cams, gears, dies, hydraulic piston rods, and powdered metal components.
+These processes are most commonly used on low-carbon, low-alloy steels.
+However, they are also used on medium and high-carbon steels.
+Typical applications include spindles, cams, gears, dies, hydraulic piston rods, and powdered metal components.